unistack-org/micro-docs/en/hello.md

 syntax = "proto3"; // syntax of proto file

-package github; // service name option go_package = ".;pb"; // optional, help code generator names packages in a right way
+package github; // service name option go_package = "domain.tld/some_repo;pb"; // optional, help code generator names packages in a right way

-import "google/api/annotations.proto"; // for using http next to grpc we have to define import import "protoc-gen-openapiv2/options/annotations.proto"; // for using openapi generation (describe our services) we have to define import
+import "api/annotations.proto"; // for using http next to grpc we have to define import import "openapiv2/annotations.proto"; // for using openapi generation (describe our services) we have to define import

 service Github {// service name - will be using by code generator on the client side and server side support functions (create service client, create service server), in Endpoints and openapi description rpc LookupUser(LookupUserReq) returns (LookupUserRsp) {// description for method with structures to receive and respond
-    option (grpc.gateway.protoc_gen_openapiv2.options.openapiv2_operation) = {// openapi annotaiont
+    option (micro.openapiv2.openapiv2_operation) = {// openapi annotaiont
       operation_id: "LookupUser"; // operation name in openapi
       responses: {// type of responses
         key: "default"; // using by any of response type except standart one described in the method